 When you receive your gaming licence, nobody hands you a calendar.
 There is no single document from any regulator that says here is what you owe, file, submit, and renew, and when.
 You are expected to know theThis is the calendar I wish someone had given me.

-Compare the Anjouan, Curaçao, MGA and Nevis licenses by budget, timeline, banking and payment processing access and operational complexity.
+Compare the Anjouan, Curaçao, MGA and Nevis licenses by budget, timeline, banking services, payment processing access and operational complexity.

 The most common question I get about Anjouan is some version of "what does it actually cost, all in, no surprises?"
 It is a reasonable question, and the fact that it is hard to answer from public sources is a real problem.